Why employers are choosing to partner with Sword Health

 Most importantly, it works.

 When you add these three things together, you get the best possible results for the largest amount of people.
-We’re proud to say that our solution works.
-In clinical trials, we’ve proven that SWORD can achieve 30% better outcomes than the gold standard of care: three hours of traditional PT per week.
-In the real world, SWORD’s solution reduces members’ pain by 70%, making them 64% less likely to consider surgery and 36% less likely to resort to medication.
+We’re proud to say that our corporate musculoskeletal program works.
+In clinical trials, we’ve proven that Sword can achieve 30% better outcomes than the gold standard of care: three hours of traditional PT per week.
+In the real world, Sword’s solution reduces members’ pain by 70%, making them 64% less likely to consider surgery and 36% less likely to resort to medication.

-If you’d like more insight into how SWORD’s solution compares, reach out and we’ll get in touch.
-Be well, Kyle
+If you’d like more insight into how Sword’s solution compares, reach out and we’ll get in touch.

 About Kyle Spackman